GeminiDRSoftware/DRAGONS/geminidr/interactive/INTERACTIVE.md

 on bokeh and spin up an embedded webserver to provide the user interface.

+## Quick Start

+### Identify Coordinate inputs, Fit inputs

+Look over the primitive and see what inputs are used to generate the initial set of coordinates to be fit.
+This is typically an expensive operation and we want to separate out these inputs accordingly in the UI.

+The logic to generate the coordinates from those inputs will also be placed in a method so it can be used by the existing non-interactive code and by the new interactive UI.

+You'll also want to note the inputs that go into the fit.
+These will be dynamically adjustable as the recalcuation should be fairly quick.

 ## Standard Approach

 The standard approach in an interactive primitive is to